 Aggregates with high hardness are generally having less macro texture polished value and the aggregates with low hardness are having higher macro texture polished value.
 The average Macro texture polished values for different aggregates are mentioned below.

 |Average Macro Texture PSV||24.56||28.95||31.24||38.11|

-Hot rolled asphalt is one which is produced in the manufacturing plants under high-temperature conditions.
-The average temperature of the mix in the production stage is generally between 150 – 1800 C.
+Hot rolled asphalt is one that is produced in the manufacturing plants under high-temperature conditions.
+The average temperature of the mix in the production stage is generally between 150 - 1800 C.